Red Issue

-Red Issue was a fanzine aimed at Manchester United supporters.
+Red Issue was a British fanzine aimed at Manchester United supporters.
 The fanzine was published monthly during the domestic football season since February 1989.
 The content of the fanzine was satirical, featuring jokes at the expense of Manchester United's own players in addition to their rival clubs.

 Launch

 The fanzine was launched at the end of the 1980s.
 At the time of the launch, Alex Ferguson had failed to deliver any silverware as team manager and the club were still in a run that would eventually last 26 years without winning England's top division league title.
 Other United fanzines, Red News (the first United fanzine) and United We Stand, were launched during the same late 1980s era, and remain in circulation.
 Red Issue remained the best-selling matchday fanzine at Old Trafford stadium from its launch until its closure.

 Issue regulars

 The fanzine contained several regular contributions, starting with the editorial comments inside the front cover reflecting on recent United performances and news.